piotrkilczuk/railworks-dispatcher/README.rst

 Setup
 -----

-* Install Python 2.7 (this dependency will be removed soon)
+* Install Python 3.3+ (this dependency will be removed soon).
+This project is being developed with Python 3.4.2.

 * Place in the same folder as your ``railworks.exe``.